cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 !!! warning "Limitations of KVM-enabled Containers"
     Because of the additional virtualization layer, it takes about a minute to acquire the necessary resources to start such tasks.
-    KVM-enabled containers are backed by dedicated VMs which restrict the amount of CPU resources such tasks can use: the value of `cpu` must be `1` or an even integer.
+    KVM-enabled containers are backed by dedicated VMs which restrict the amount of CPU resources that can be used.
+    The value of `cpu` must be `1` or an even integer.
 Values like `0.5` or `3` are not supported for KVM-enabled containers

 ### Working with Private Registries